DanielPortillo26/Exam_PRO1001/README.md

     - With tou OpenAI account, navigate to the API section.
     - You'll find a button that mention create API KEY.
 Copy that.
     - Insert your OpenAI API key in `chatbot.js`:
-        - Find this variable at the top of the
+        - Find this variable at the top of the file:
         ```js file
         const API_KEY = "API-KEY";
         ```
     - Ready, now test it in the  `index.html` desktop verison, or click the "Chat" link in the menu burger in the mobile menu.

-## Accessibility & Performance
+## 🦮 Accessibility & Performance

 - Follows WCAG 2.1 AA guidelines
 - Keyboard navigable menu and form controls